-If you fail a unit, you might get an early warning letter in July or August.
-It's really important that you don't ignore this.
+If you fail a unit, you might get an early warning letter.
+It's really important that you don't ignore this and immediately seek advice from your faculty.

 - be excluded from your course